Team Leader - Minor Procedure Unit

 Spire Yale Hospital is one of North Wales's leading private hospitals and we take pride in delivering high-quality care.
 We offer fast access to consultations with specialists in a wide range of treatments, supported by advanced imaging and diagnostic technology.

-Spire Yale Hospital is located in Wrexham and has additional consulting rooms on the North Wales coast at Abergele.
-Wrexham is only 12 miles from Chester and 30-50 minutes from Liverpool and Manchester.
+Spire Yale Hospital is located in Wrexham is only 12 miles from Chester and 30-50 minutes from Liverpool and Manchester.
 There are direct train links to London with a journey time of just over 2 hours.
 The Snowdonia National Park and the North Wales Coast are on our doorstep!
 We take pride in delivering high-quality care to patients across North Wales and the Borders.

 Duties and responsibilities: